CloudMailin Send Email Message API

 Field Type Description

-from string The from addrress of the email message.
-This is the address to be used in the SMTP transaction itself.
-Although it will be replaced with an address used for bounce handling.
-This must match a from: header in the email headers.
+from string The from address of the email message.
+The from address will be replaced with an address used for bounce handling.
+For raw messages, this must match a From: header in the email.

 test_mode boolean Whether to send this message in test mode.
 This will validate the messge but no actually send it if true.
 If the server is in test mode then it will always be in test mode regardless of this value.